 In 1972, Dr. Atkins introduced the world to the concept of carbohydrate sensitivity.
 He talked about the damage that carbohydrates can do to your metabolism, suggested that overweight and obesity was caused from a metabolic defect, and played up the necessity of being in Ketosis for effective weight loss.

-If your metabolism is typical, you lost a decent amount of weight during the first two or three weeks, but then everything slowed.
-For some, weight loss completely stopped.
-For others, you might have even gained.
+If your metabolism is typical, you lost a decent amount of weight during the first two or three weeks, but then everything slowed down.
+For some people, weight loss completely stopped.
+For others, you might have even gained weight.
 You know you’re in Ketosis.
 You haven’t eaten anything off plan.
 You’re drinking plenty of water.
 You’re sprinkling salt on your foods, and you’re getting plenty of vegetables, but you’re still not losing weight!
 Frustrated and confused, you begin to think that:

 - Maybe you’re doing something wrong.